We love animals. We love film. Let's bring them together.

 All people involved will wear a mask over both their nose and mouth.
-Persons performing in the film may remove their mask if they are more than 6 feet away from the filming crew.
+Persons performing in the film may remove their mask while being filmed if they are in a well ventilated area and more than 10 feet away from the filming crew.

 If you are sick, please let us know.
 We will reschedule your filming session for a later date at no additional cost.